 Running Themes that are Open for Participation

-While being a vital part of the response to climate change as well as other economic and societal needs, the growing supply of cleantech products also entails environmental and social challenges within the various processes across the value chain.
+Cleantech is a vital part of the response to climate change as well as other economic and societal needs.
+The growing supply of cleantech products also entails environmental and social challenges within the various processes across the value chain.
 This engagement aims to encourage and enable the cleantech industry to grow in a more responsible manner.